ngerritsen/containor/README.md

 ### Custom constuction

-Sometimes you need to pass in other dependencies then just instances from the container (like config files or external dependencies).
-You can just pass in a custom function:
+Sometimes you need to pass in other arguments than just instances from the container (like configs or external dependencies).
+You can pass in a custom function:

 ```js
 containor.add('Baz', () => {